Themen:

 • Don't use a plain text document, this leads often times to serious conversion errors at the recipient

-• At the top of the question/answer document should be listed:
+• At the top of the question/answer document should be listed below each other:

 - current date